 I had pinned sooooooo many display ideas and layouts and ironically in the end I just made my own.
 I knew I wanted the display to be classic but still a bit eclectic.
 I had read a bunch of design articles on hanging art in your home and one thing that stuck out to me was the advice to anchor your display with a few large portraits of the same size.
 So I picked up five 16×20 frames in two different frame styles.
 I’ll talk more about mixing frames in another post!
 I already knew 3 photos I wanted to use in the display and one was a horizontal image so I opted to alternate my frames like the example below.

 Now it was looking more classic and traditional so it was time to mix things up and make it more eclectic and modern.
 I picked up random frames in different sizes and also stole a few frames from the nursery wall display to use.
 Now it was time to figure out where to put everything.
 You might think I went all high tech and laid them out in photoshop or used the nifty app I have on my ipad to figure out where I wanted everything to go.
 Nope I was super low tech and did what everyone reading this can do……I just laid them out on the floor of my office and started moving things around!
-There were some pattern things that I was able to see at this point that I could tweak to make my classic timeless heart happy but also keep the display looking fresh and natural.
+There were some pattern things that I was able to see at this point that I could tweak to make my classic timeless heart happy but also keep the staircase gallery wall display looking fresh and natural.
 This was a quick photo I took with my iphone to share on Instagram one night.
 I swear the carpet doesn’t look that dingy in person, lol!

 Once I had a layout I liked that wasn’t too formal but also not too eclectic I started laying out the photos I knew I had in the frames.
-That let me start to see the display come together and move things as needed.
+That let me start to see the staircase gallery wall display come together and move things as needed.
 I also was able to identify that most of the photos were from our newborn sessions with the fabulous Marta Locklear and it would be nice to have some more recent photos of the boys.
-Also I wanted photos of David with the boys.
+Also, I wanted photos of David with the boys.
 Luckily I was able to dig through my archives and find photos I was looking for but I know for our next family session there are a few images I would like to try to capture like something vertical with just David and the boys.
 I can tell you as a photographer knowing a client wants a specific photo in a certain orientation before we do the session is so helpful.
 That lets me know to shoot for that image to be sure we can fill the space they need.

 And the almost done still tweaking and adding photos Instagram share :).
-After taking this photo and looking at the display for awhile I decided I needed to add another frame to the middle to give it more balance.
+After taking this photo and looking at the display for a while I decided I needed to add another frame to the middle to give it more balance.

 Here is the final product and I’m totally in love with it!
 Seriously you can sometimes find me just staring at the display with my hand over my heart.
 There is room to grow the display if we like, maybe add another layer to the top to keep it symmetrical.
 I can also swap out images as the boys grow.
 Keep reading to see a few more display ideas for staircases and hopefully one will be perfect for you!